 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.
 To find out what jobs would suit you, log in to My Prospects.

-Experience in related areas is always valued by employers so it is a good idea to develop your skills, knowledge and experience as much as possible while studying.
+Experience in related areas is always valued by employers so it's a good idea to develop your skills, knowledge and experience as much as possible while studying.
 Taking part in exhibitions, shows and competitions and undertaking commissions helps to develop useful skills and can be used as evidence of drive, determination and initiative.
 Completing a period of voluntary work or work experience also helps develop skills in commercial awareness, communication and negotiation.

-Networking is also a crucial tool and may lead to future work opportunities.
-Try to build useful contacts and keep in touch with anyone you have previously worked with.
+Networking is a crucial tool and may lead to future work opportunities.
+Try to build useful contacts and keep in touch with anyone you've previously worked with.

 Search for placements and find out more about work experience and internships.

-There are opportunities in the creative industries and also in creative roles in various sectors including arts administration, media, education, health, and marketing, advertising and PR.
-Employers can include local councils, advertising agencies and design consultancies, educational institutions (for teaching art and design), and publishing or multimedia companies.
+There are opportunities in the creative industries, plus creative roles in various sectors including media and publishing, teaching and education, and marketing, advertising and PR.
+Employers include local councils, advertising agencies and design consultancies, educational institutions, and publishing or multimedia companies.

-Self-employment is also a common option, particularly for those with experience and for those who have built up contacts.
+Self-employment's also a common option, particularly for those with experience and contacts.
 This may include designing and producing work for exhibitions, direct sales or through retail craft outlets.
 It can also involve working in an advisory or consultative capacity.
 For advice on setting up a business, see self-employment.

 Art and design courses equip you with a combination of practical skills mixed with theory.
-The specific skills differ according to the art and design discipline, but the following transferable skills are common to all subject areas:
+Specific skills differ according to the art and design discipline, but the following transferable skills are common to all subject areas: